common-fate/terraform-aws-common-fate-deployment/.changeset/polite-countries-laugh.md

 ---
-"@common-fate/terraform-aws-common-fate-deployment": minor
+"@common-fate/terraform-aws-common-fate-deployment": patch
 ---

-Adds configuration variable to disable Okta Sync background task.
+For BYOC customers: the Okta Sync background task can now be disabled.